kelvin-273o15/paramount-client/docs/1-installation/window_wsl.md

 adb connect 192.168.100.143:5555
 ```

-if you face Anauthorized Error, Assuming you done step 2
+if you face Unauthorized Error, Assuming you done step 2
 run this command

 ```